ryancollingwood/DGAClassifier/quickstart.md

 This a guide to get you up and running in a Google Cloud Shell.

+## Boost Mode

+You may want to enable "Boost Mode".
+To do this click on the `...` button in the top right hand corner of the screen.

 # Run Setup

 You may have to alter the permissions of the setup scripts in order for it to be executed.